san-sei/documents/content/en/docs/integration-guides/hybrid-azure-ad.md

 To enable the **security key sign-in option** on clients you need to install the Azure AD Kerberos module.
 The [Azure AD Kerberos PowerShell module](https://www.powershellgallery.com/packages/AzureADHybridAuthenticationManagement) provides FIDO2 management features for administrators.

+**Important:** In some hybrid Azure Active Directories, there may be multiple servers.
+Make sure to install and execute the following commands on the main Windows server where Active Directory is located.

 ### Install the Azure AD Kerberos PowerShell module

 1. Open a PowerShell prompt using the Run as administrator option.